 Now that you know what Angostura Bitters are, let’s answer the question posed at the beginning of this article.
 Do Angostura Bitters go bad?

-There are conflicting opinions about the shelf life of Angostura bitters.
+There are conflicting opinions about the shelf life of Angostura Bitters.
 Some people say that you should discard them after three years, while others claim they can last for decades.
 Although there is no official expiration date on the bottle, bitters do lose their potency over time.

-If your bitters have turned dark brown or black in color, then it may be time to purchase a new bottle.
+If your cocktail bitters have turned dark brown or black in color, then it may be time to purchase a new bottle.
 Likewise, if any mold appears on the lid or inside the container then you should definitely toss it out!

-What Are Angostura Bitters?
+What Are Cocktail Bitters?

 Do Angostura Bitters Contain Alcohol?

 What about alcohol content… so Angostura bitters contain alcohol?

 Cocktail bitters like Angostura generally have 35 – 45% alcohol but, because most drink recipes only call for a “dash” of bitters, very little is used.

 Ironically, Angostura Bitters are often marketed as non-alcoholic even though they contain alcohol.
 If you need proof, take a look at the label.
 Alcohol is listed as the first ingredient.

 Do Angostura Bitters Need to Be Refrigerated?